Global Health in a Local Context: An Experiential Course on the Social Determinants, Community Engagement, and Social Action in Minnesota

 - School of Public: PubH 7200 - 001; 3 credits; Syllabus

 - Dentistry Students: DPD CE Opportunity.
 Contact Karin Quick at firstname.lastname@example.org for more information.

 - Select 2nd year students may use this course to meet some requirements within the Essentials of Clinical Medicine curriculum.

 - 1st and 2nd year medical students are eligible to participate as a non-credit student.

 - Others may be able to apply the experience to other requirements/electives, per approval by their unit.

 Participants who are not in need of academic credit can utilize this option.
 A Certificate of Completion will be issued for those that complete the requirements.
 See the Program Details Document for more details.

-Enrollment for the 2017 offering of the course is now open!
-We do anticipate a competitive application process.
-Applicants will be accepted on a rolling basis.
+Applicants will continue to be accepted on a rolling basis.
 Course is limited to 30 participants, with up to 15 spots reserved for community learners.